DanielBarbakadze/Advanced-JS-and-React-Basics/Meeting-15/README.md

 ## useLocation()

 useLocation in React Router DOM is a hook that allows you to access the current location (URL) of a page in a React app.

-It returns an object containing information about the current location such as the pathname, search, hash, state, and key.
+It returns an object containing information about the current location such as the `pathname`, `search`, `hash`, `state`, and `key`.

 You can use this hook to get the current URL pathname to determine the current page or route, or to get the query string parameters from the search.

 ```javascript
 import { useLocation } from "react-router-dom";